-Full-Time Students - A student who is enrolled for 12 or more credit hours during the fall or winter semester or six or more credit hours during the summer session.
+Full-Time Students - A student who is enrolled for 12 or more credit hours during fall or winter semesters, or six or more credit hours during summer session.

-Humanities Elective - A course chosen from a specific list that includes the following subject areas: art, creative writing, foreign language, history, humanities, journalism, literature, music, philosophy, and theatre.
+Humanities Elective - A course from the following subject areas: art, creative writing, foreign language, history, humanities, journalism, literature, music, philosophy, and theatre.